PedroMarquesFr/trybe-exercises/bloco_6/6_dia3/Problema das torres/README.md

-it did not save so i dont have the code
+the site have no save so i has not able to save the code